How does Rest Less make money

 Some private medical insurance providers offer a range of perks, such as discounts on gym membership, when you take out cover through them.

-Vitality is perhaps best known for offering insurance perks.
+Vitality is perhaps one of the best-known providers for offering insurance perks.
 For example, it offers rewards for living a healthier life, such as up to 50% off gym memberships, free Amazon Prime membership, and 50% off trainers at Runners Need.
 You earn Vitality points to put towards rewards through regular activity.

 However, plenty of other providers also provide generous discounts, so it’s worth comparing several different policies before buying to make sure you find the best one to suit your needs.